Cinderella On Ice at the Royal Albert Hall

 Tim Duncan, Musical Director and Composer

-Many thanks to the all Team at SFL including of course Nathan Tremeer on stage looking after orchestral monitoring on the Roland M48 system (That is another story all of its own!).
+Many thanks to all the Team at SFL including of course Nathan Tremeer on stage looking after orchestral monitoring on the Roland M48 system (That is another story all of its own!).
 Planning is essential but teamwork is the key to success.